Retinol vs vitamin C: benefits, differences, and how to use each in your skincare routine

 Get the lowdown on retinol vs vitamin C - plus our beauty editor's top product picks for each ingredient

-If you're weighing up the benefits of retinol vs vitamin C, it's likely you're looking to address wrinkles, pigmentation, skin dullness, or acne.
-It's also likely you've heard whisperings that these are the two hottest active ingredients in modern skincare.
+If you're weighing up using retinol vs vitamin C, you're likely looking to address wrinkles, pigmentation, dullness, or acne.
+It's also likely you've heard these active ingredients are some of the best in modern skincare.
 Guess what?
 It's all true.

-Both are highly effective skincare ingredients, and they can be included in the same routine if you follow a few rules.
+Both vitamin C and retinol are highly effective skincare ingredients, and they can be included in the same routine if you follow a few rules.
 This guide will teach you to differentiate between retinol vs vitamin C so you can make the best decision and achieve your skin goals.

 What are retinol and vitamin C